 Florida’s Minimum Wage is Now $7.93

 Florida’s minimum wage rate increased to $7.93 effective January 1, 2014.
 As we reported in November, Florida’s minimum wage law requires the Florida Department of Economic Opportunity to recalculate Florida’s minimum wage annually based upon the increase in the federal Consumer Price Index for Urban Earners and Clerical Workers in the Southern Region.
-This minimum wage increase applies to all … Continue Reading
+This minimum … Continue Reading